Pennies from Heaven (TV series): Film adaptation

 In 1981, the series was adapted as a film, starring Steve Martin.
 Potter adapted his own screenplay, and Herbert Ross directed.
-Potter was nominated for the 1981 Academy Award for Writing Adapted Screenplay – according to The Times, Metro-Goldwyn-Mayer had him rewrite the script thirteen times.
-The movie was not successful at the box office, despite featuring Bernadette Peters (as Eileen), Christopher Walken (as Tom) and Vernel Bagneris (as 'the accordion man').
+Potter was nominated for the 1981 Academy Award for Writing Adapted Screenplay.
+According to the Los Angeles Herald Examiner, Metro-Goldwyn-Mayer had him rewrite the script nine times, though The Sunday Times reported this as thirteen; Kenith Trodd remembered a "dozen or so drafts".
+The movie features Bernadette Peters (as Eileen), Christopher Walken (as Tom) and Vernel Bagneris (as 'the accordion man').
+It was not successful at the box office, grossing only $9 million from a $22 million budget.

-MGM required Potter to buy back his copyright from the BBC (according to the same 1990 Times article, Potter paid the BBC "something over $100,000" for the script), and prohibited broadcast of the BBC production of Pennies for approximately ten years.
-In 1989, Trodd was able to buy back the rights from MGM.
-The BBC promptly rebroadcast Pennies in February 1990.
+MGM required Potter to buy back his copyright from the BBC (who demanded $100,000 plus half of any profits from the film); the deal prevented broadcast of the original production of Pennies for approximately ten years.
+In 1989, the BBC was able to regain the rights from MGM for what Trodd called 'a very inconsiderable sum', and rebroadcast Pennies in a six-week run beginning February 1990.